she11fish/Joke_Generator_Website/README.md

 # Introduction
-A joke generator website where the user is challenged to guess the joke or look at the joke.
+A joke generator website where the user is challenged to guess or get the joke.

 # Setup
 Clone the repository locally.